-In October 2017, the TallWood Design Institute with OSU's College of Forestry Research Department will once again be issuing a call for proposals in anticipation of allocating grant money from the Agriculture Research Service (ARS) towards mass timber research.
-The upcoming call will place special emphasis on three areas.
-These are: (1) durability of mass timber with regard to moisture; (2) technical innovations for mass timber production that address environmental concerns (adhesives, eco-friendly wood protection measures, etc.), and; (3) development of modular “kit of parts” solutions utilizing mass timber and other components for applications such as rapid deployment disaster-relief/military structures, and affordable housing.
+In October 2017, our third call for proposals was launched, with special emphasis on three areas: (1) durability of mass timber with regard to moisture; (2) technical innovations for mass timber production that address environmental concerns (adhesives, eco-friendly wood protection measures, etc.), and; (3) development of modular “kit of parts” solutions utilizing mass timber and other components for applications such as rapid deployment disaster-relief/military structures, and affordable housing.
 Our strategic research priorities are revisited each year to reflect changes in technologies, products, market conditions and other factors.